ViorelRobu/ViorelRobu/README.md

 I know that I still have a long way to go and I keep on learning. 🌱

-You can reach me on Discord using the contact
+You can reach me on [LinkedIn](https://www.linkedin.com/in/viorel-robu/)
-📫 `ViorelRobu#3818` (My login times are irregular) or via [LinkedIn](https://www.linkedin.com/in/viorel-robu/)

 Best regards!